Somafemihardev/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execute permission to the file
+This scripts grants multiple shell permissions to the file